palasthotel/ph-wp-content-relations/readme.txt

 == Description ==

-You can add relations beween posts with a new meta box in post editor.
+You can add relations between posts with a new meta box in post editor.

 == Installation ==